sortsofecon/academic-kickstart/content/post/moving-from-Hexo-to-Hugo.md

-Hereby, written in 27 Feb 2020, Shanghai.
+Hereby, written on 27 Feb 2020, Shanghai.